 Visa & embassy guidance

 Maximise your chances of being granted a visa

 Get support all the way to your first day at university

-The cost of study in Costa Rica
+What is the cost of studying in Costa Rica?

 Many universities in Costa Rica charge on a per credit basis.
 This means that tuition costs are around $25,000 a year, but can also be lower depending on the university.
 Living costs in Costa Rica are noticeably cheaper than parts of Europe and the US.